-You receive a stock dividend when a company pays you a dividend with additional shares of stock instead of cash.
+You get a stock dividend when a company pays you a dividend with extra shares of stock instead of cash.
 You usually don’t need to include these dividends in your taxable income.

 When you receive a dividend, the total value (basis) of the stock doesn't change.
 Instead, the basis of each share changes.

-Although stock dividends usually don’t have tax implications until you sell the shares, the amount paid in cash for the fractional share is considered taxable income.
+Stock dividends usually don’t have tax implications until you sell the shares.
+So, the amount paid in cash for the fractional share is considered taxable income.
 Report the sale of fractional shares on Form 8949.